-I am so excited about Viceroy Los Cabos, the property is super modern and feel worlds away despite its location between resort after resort along San José del Cabo’s Playa Las Palmas.
+I am so excited about Viceroy Los Cabos, the property is super modern and feels worlds away despite its location between resort after resort along with San José del Cabo’s Playa Las Palmas.

 Expect to see new beachside villas, a holistic spa, and a private beach complete with its own food truck.

 5. One&Only Palmilla

 The One & Only Palmilla has a 22,000-square-foot revamped wellness spa, two all-new salons, and re-done rooms featuring details like embroidered throws and leather bars.

 The hotel has the only swimmable beaches in all of Los Cabos and service that goes above and beyond.